Best Morning Routine For Mom

 · Get dinner started-marinade meat, chop veggies, make a salad or get everything into the slow cooker (15-30minutes)

 If you are new to establishing a morning routine, don’t jump in and try to do them all at once.
 You probably do most of them throughout the day anyway, so start with doing 2-3 habits before the kids get up and establish those to makeover your days before you add more to your routine.
+Remember you don’t have to get up at 4 or 5am.
+Get up at whatever time you need to.

 Pick the ones that you know would have the biggest impact on your day.
 Do you tend to spend most of the day in your pj’s?
 Then get dressed and ready for the day before the kids are up.